violazhong/violazhong.github.io/index.md

 <img class='profile-picture' src='violazhong2019.jpeg' align="right" width="194" height="300">

-## About Me
+## About me

 I research in fair machine learning.
 I previously worked on: the accoutability & fairness issue in tenant screening tools & eviction records.
 Now I write code for [fairlearn](https://fairlearn.github.io/): a Python package to assess and improve fairness of machine learning models.

+## My experiences
 I was educated in data science and economics, latestly in New York University.
-In my previous jobs, I worked directly with a varity of entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.
+Before NYU, I worked for a startup in China.
+After NYU, I was in a research fellowship.
+I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.

+## What I could do
 I write code most of time, and I have no problem in things like: math, legal papers, legal cases and financial statements.
 With a grip on this diverse skillset, I am mostly good at understanding things from very different perspectives.
 I usually thrive in any multi-disciplinary environment.

 Besides my day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research Outreach
 * Affiliation: [Privacy Research Group](http://www.law.nyu.edu/centers/ili/privacy_research_group)